Delighted to be bringing you this recipe for a scrumptious quiche Lorraine. A true classic dish here in the UK.

 *Double check this ingredient to ensure it has no gluten containing ingredients, ‘may contain’ or ‘not suitable warnings’.
 If in doubt leave it out.

-Gifted: Thanks so much to Bells Dairy for kindly gifting me products to use within this recipe.
+Gifted: Thanks so much to our milkman, Dean at Bell’s dairy.
+Who has kindly supported my blog, with some of his fabulous dairy products to use within this recipe.